alexfigliolia/metrics-queue/README.md

 Frontend teams everywhere trade features for performance on a day-to-day basis.
 As such, we dedicate ourselves to techniques such as code-splitting, serverside rendering, aggressive caching, and code compression - all, so we can have our cake, and eat it too.

-If you're anything like me, you've worked on products that take full advantage of these techniques, but still require even more granular performance optimizations to accomodate company goals or product features.
+If you're anything like me, you've worked on products that take full advantage of these techniques, but still require even more granular performance optimizations to accommodate company goals or product features.

-In my own case, the need arrose to definitively defer task execution behind performance measurements that were tracked by my team.
+In my own case, the need arose to definitively defer task execution behind performance measurements that were tracked by my team.
 The need for such granularity is what inspired the `MetricsQueue`.